fengx13/fengx13.github.io/_pages/about.md

 ======
 - Trustworthy ML/AI methods for healthcare
 - Novel risk stratification/prediction methods
-- Emergency and critical care research
+- Data Science in emergency and critical care
 - Maternal and child health research
 - Secondary analysis of multimodal electronic health data, including EHR, clinical notes, and signal data.

 Recent News
 ======
-- [November 2024] I will be making an oral presentation at [AMIA 2024 Annual Symposium](https://amia.org/education-events/amia-2024-annual-symposium) about using language models and nature language processing techniques in maternal and child health research
+- [November 2024] I will be making an oral presentation at [AMIA 2024 Annual Symposium](https://amia.org/education-events/amia-2024-annual-symposium) about using language models in risk stratification for maternal and child health
 - [August 2024] I joined the University of Minnesota as an Assistant Professor
 - [May 2024] I started to serve as an **Associate Editor** for [Journal of Medical Internet Research](https://www.jmir.org/).
 If you would like to become a peer reviewer for JMIR, please sign up for your interest by [filling out this form](https://forms.gle/LMyCrvzVmQ1opSVZ6).